This post may contain affiliate links.

 This easy recipe for Buckwheat Quick Bread is tender, delicious, and incredibly versatile.
 It’s a quick-bread style recipe that’s flavored with rhubarb, lemon, ginger, and cardamom.
 Simply put, this is an unassuming bread that’s bound to surprise you.

-First up, in the four-part Spring Brunch series, is this tender Buckwheat Rhubarb Bread.
-Not only is this buckwheat bread incredibly easy to make, but it also offers a variety of nutrients, thanks to the buckwheat flour, and tons of flavor from fresh rhubarb, lemon, ginger, and cardamom.
+This buckwheat bread has tons of flavor from fresh rhubarb, lemon, ginger, and cardamom.
 Pockets of fresh rhubarb, with an almost melt-in-your-mouth texture, keep the bread moist, while the buckwheat flour offers a dose of toasty, nutty flavor.
 Plus, rhubarb and buckwheat are distant relatives, so you know it has to be good!

 Aside from being a major crowd pleaser, this bread is also a host pleaser.
 It can be made up to 2 days in advance and still be tender and moist the day of.
 Additionally, if rhubarb isn’t your thing, or isn’t in season, you can easily swap it out for your favorite fruit.
 Raspberries, strawberries, apple, and pear are a few that would work really well, but others would too.